Why you HAVE to visit Makarska (Croatia)

 Below: Views from Vošac peak on Mt.
 Biokovo (in the first photo you can see Makarska down below)

 – Accommodation.
 A few Recommendations: Hotel Park Makarska (big modern hotel on the beach with a pool.
 All with fantastic views), Hotel Osejava (modern hotel, pool, great views), Apartment Petra & Apartment Rustic (fully equipped apartment, right in the old town, steps from everything).
-Or look below at the Deals Finder to see the hottest deals.

 – Makarska is about 75 minutes by bus from Split.
 There’s a bus almost every hour.
 You can see schedules here.

 – Makarska’s Tourist Office has good info and great maps..
 You can visit their office along the main road on the waterfront or just visit their site and download what you need.

 – ‘Nature Park Biokovo’ has an information office in Makarska, also along the waterfront.
 Lots of info as well here on their website.
 There’s lots of things of interest on Biokovo, it’s a stunning mountain.
 See our post on Mt.
 Biokovo here.

 Any thoughts on Makarska?
 Appreciate your feedback and comments.

 Like This Article?
 Pin it!
 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.